nanobox-io/nanobox-docs/source/providers/create/index.html.md

   "credential_fields": [
     { "key": "access-token", "label": "Access Token" }
   ],
+  "config_fields": [
+    { "key": "custom_setting", "label": "Custom Setting", "description": "A custom setting!", "rebuild": false }
+  ],
-  "instructions": "<a href='//cloud.digitalocean.com/settings/api/tokens' target='_blank'>Create a Personal Access Token</a> in your Digital Ocean Account that has read/write access, then add the token here or view the <a href='//www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token' target='_blank'>full guide</a>"
+  "instructions": "<a href=\"//cloud.digitalocean.com/settings/api/tokens\" target=\"_blank\">Create a Personal Access Token</a> in your Digital Ocean Account that has read/write access, then add the token here or view the <a href=\"//www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#how-to-generate-a-personal-access-token\" target=\"_blank\">full guide</a>"
 }
 ```